How To Calculate Real Estate Commission In 4 Easy Steps

 Having inconsistent or complex commission structures can quickly lead to incorrect calculations.
 Your commission structure should be clear, and all parties involved should agree to the structure you’ve chosen.

-Calculating commissions manually can be time-consuming and complex.
-As mentioned earlier, it can also lead to errors.
-To avoid this, you need to simplify your commission calculations.
+Calculating commissions manually can be time-consuming and complex, and it can also lead to errors.
+To avoid this, you need to simplify your commission calculations through automation.

-Automating this aspect of your business means you don’t have to spend time trying to calculate commissions yourself and it leaves less room for error.
+Automating this aspect of your business means you don’t have to spend time trying to calculate commissions yourself, and there is much less room for error.

 Try Out Our Real Estate Commission Calculator

-To retain and motivate agents in the competitive real estate market, you need to ensure they receive the right commissions for every deal.
+To retain and motivate agents in the competitive real estate market, you need to ensure they receive the correct commissions for every deal.

 Use Tools to Automate Calculations, Forecast Commissions, and Track Production

-Manually calculating commissions is a recipe for disaster if you get something wrong.
-Luckily, there are tools to simplify this process, giving you peace of mind that everything’s been handled correctly.
+As mentioned above, manually calculating commissions could be a disaster if you get something wrong.
+Luckily, there are tools to simplify this process, giving you peace of mind that you have handled everything correctly.

-For example, an end-to-end transaction management system can keep track of every individual agent’s specific split and apply the right percentage automatically to their transactions.
+For example, an end-to-end transaction management system can track each individual agent’s specific split and automatically apply the right percentage to their transactions.

 Paperless Pipeline allows real estate brokers, admins, and transaction coordinators to accurately calculate commission splits and any other agent fees at the click of a button.